kubeflow/community/releases/handbook.md

 Release Manager Shadows are community members interested in becoming a Release Manager.
 They work closely with the current Release Manager throughout the release cycle to learn the process and are prepared to lead future releases.

-### Product Owner
+### Product Manager

-The Product Owner is responsible for coordinating documentation updates, the release blog, and the final presentation for the Kubeflow release.
+The Product Manager is responsible for coordinating documentation updates, the release blog, and the final presentation for the Kubeflow release.

 **Responsibilities:**
 - Ensure documentation is updated and accurate for the release